mdecicco/vitaxmb/README.md

 # Currently working on
 - Rendering list of installed applications by partition
-- Finding another algorithm for generating SDF bitmaps
+- Fixing bugs with text alignment, packing font glyphs more tightly to allow for more glyphs

 # Features
 - Customizable XMB options